 Recommended for Breweries because: Eighth State combines a great beer selection with a commitment to local art and talent for a unique brewery experience.

 Brett's expert tip: Pay close attention to the concert calendar as the brewery has the weekends booked full of local and national talent from now until the end of time.
 Their Spring Flight Music Festival is an especially great day of music you will not want to miss.
+(Please note: Due to COVID-19 this information might have changed, please visit their website for the most up-to-date information).

 Whether you get there by car, bicycle, or running shoe, no trip to Travelers Rest is complete without a visit to Swamp Rabbit Brewery.
 Located just a stone's throw from the Swamp Rabbit Trail, this is the quintessential trailside watering hole to start, finish, or break from your weekend adventures.
 The small town brewery has taken home hardware from both the Great American Craft Beer Festival and the World Beer Cup, all for good reason.
 They deliver classic German, Belgian, and American style ales in a community setting where you will be hard pressed to leave after just one pint.
 There are a lot of reasons to visit Travelers Rest but Swamp Rabbit Brewery stands alone at the top of that list.